The man believes in what he wants to believe.

-On the informatical highway for weeks I traveled constantly with the headless and destructive speed in non everyday pursuit of the copyright owner of poetry that captivated me on the first verse.
-Browsing the web sites of skateboarding equipment manufacturers from other, purely personal reasons, by chance I ran into the the section of, so called, skateboarding poetry.
+On the informational highway, I have traveled for weeks with the headless and destructive speed in an uncommon pursuit of the copyright owner of poetry that captivated me on the first verse.
+Browsing the websites of the skateboarding equipment manufacturers for other, personal reasons, I ran by chance into the section of so-called skateboarding poetry.

-It all started on where under the title A Tribute to Michael Daniels I had the opportunity to read a few poems of the same name author.
-From there I directly linked myself to where, without much hesitation, I gave my credit card number in order to gain access for the symbolic sum of 1 US dollar to other poems of this young American poet.
+It all started on iskatefakie.com, where under the title A Tribute to Michael Daniels I read a few poems of the same author.
+From there I linked myself to michaeldaniels.com where, without much hesitation, I gave my credit card number to gain access for the symbolic sum of one American dollar to other poems of this young, American poet.

-Since I am not a literary critic, and my mother taught me that if I already do not have something nice to say about the others I better keep my mouth shut and say nothing, I will let Michael Daniels’ poetry that speaks for itself.
-However, I cannot stand and really say nothing about my sensory perception and experience which an 18-year-old native New Yorker, crazy lover of skateboarding and everything to do with it, and a true child of the streets where he won a name for himself, left me in.
+Since I am not a literary critic, and my mother taught me that if I don’t have something nice to say about others, I better keep my mouth shut and say nothing, I will let Michael Daniels’s poetry speak for itself.
+However, I cannot say nothing about my sensory perception and experience which a seventeen-year-old, native New Yorker, crazy lover of skateboarding and everything connected with it and a true child of the streets where he won a name for himself, had left me in.

 And that sensation was deep and truly experienced.
-In a cocktail of melancholy, sorrow, hunger, desire and a love for life, Michael Daniels’ poetry is a fine mixture of Rimbaud’s, Shakespeare’s, and Jim Carroll’s.
-While giving a nod to these great poetic role models, Daniels’ poetry remains peculiar, recognizable and unique.
+In a cocktail of melancholy, sorrow, hunger, desire, and a love for life, Michael Daniels’s poetry is a fine mixture of Rimbaud’s, Shakespeare’s, and Jim Carroll’s poetry.
+While showing respect to these great, poetic role models, Daniels’s poetry remains peculiar, recognizable, and unique.

-How can we characterize and summarize Daniels’ poetry in one word?
+How can we characterize and sum up Daniels’s poetry in one word?
 The avant-garde?
 Extravagant?
 Alternative?
 Underground?
-It is difficult to pinpoint the exact word, as his poetry encompasses all of these descriptors.
-Maybe that is why all attempts at categorization Michael Daniels in a recognizable framework in order to facilitate the acceptance, understanding and identification with it can be found all over the skateboarding web pages that contain at least one of Michael’s poems as A Tribute to Michael Daniels, especially when it comes to Michael Daniels Official Web Site whose creators are Michael’s closest friends, proven exceptional skaters and a good quality young people – Alien and Victor.
+It is difficult to pinpoint the exact word, as his poetry encompasses all these descriptors.
+Maybe that is why all attempts at categorizing Michael Daniels in a recognizable framework to facilitate the acceptance, understanding, and identification with it can be found all over the skateboarding websites that contain at least one of Michael’s poems as A Tribute to Michael Daniels, especially when it comes to Michael Daniels’s official website, whose creators are Michael’s closest friends, proven exceptional skaters and quality young people—Alien and Victor.

-These two I owe special gratitude (plus some) for not being too suspicious so they kindly responded to my call for help and connected me with Michael’s sister Rebecca Daniels.
-With almost none financial compensation and already after a few exchanged e-mails, a copyright owner of Michael’s poems allowed me to present part of her brother’s work here.
-By my own selection and led by the internal (and hopefully infallible) feeling, with the Daniels’ sister’s blessing I have chosen about sixty of Michael’s poems to present in the collection of selected poems titled Postcards From Beyond Reality.
+To these two I owe special gratitude (plus something else) for not being too suspicious to respond to my call for help and connect me with Michael’s sister, Rebecca Daniels.
+With almost no financial compensation and already after only a few exchanged e-mails, Rebecca allowed me to present part of her brother’s work here.
+By my choice and led by the internal (and hopefully unmistakable) feeling, with the Daniels sister’s blessing, I have chosen about sixty of Michael’s poems to present in the collection of selected poems titled Postcards From Beyond Reality.

-For those who would like to get to know Michael Daniels better than just reading a bleak biography on these pages, I strongly suggest that you look for the novel Cruel Summer.
-It is the story of Michael Daniels and his friends, told by the mouth of two actors – Victor and Alien – and written with a dictaphone and the keyboard of the author of this preface.
+For those who would like to get to know Michael Daniels better than just reading a brief biography on these pages, I invite you to look for the novel Cruel Summer and read it.
+It is the story of Michael Daniels and his friends, told from the perspective of its two actors—Victor and Alien—and written through the keyboard of the author of this Afterward.